* FREE SHIPPING ON ORDERS $10 OR MORE! *

-This page talks about how to buy heat tolerant vegetable plants from David's Garden Seeds®.
+This page talks heat tolerant vegetable plants from David's Garden Seeds®.
 When we say "heat tolerant" we mean plants that will do well around 90 degrees.
 In some cases, extreme heat will stop production.
 Some plants may still produce but what they produce will not taste good.

 For instance, most beans will still produce beans but they will be leathery and not good to eat when grown in extreme heat.

 Tomatoes will stop producing when night temperatures are above 75 degrees.

 Some plants that will continue to produce, no matter how high the temperatures get, are Southern Peas.
 They love the heat.
 Okra loves the heat as well.
 Astro Arugula loves the heat the hot summer days and warm nights.

 We will list the plants alphabetically by family name and then by variety.

 I am focusing on vegetables that can be grown in San Antonio since it gets pretty hot and dry here.